hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/__init__.md

 *   **Data:** If the functions need input data (e.g., `data` for `kazarinov_bot` methods or variables), you'll need to write fixtures to provide them in an organized way.
 Add tests to cover all possible input scenarios (valid, invalid, and edge cases).

 Remember to replace the placeholder comments and add the appropriate tests based on the actual methods in `KazarinovTelegramBot` if the file exists with methods in the class.
-The example tests demonstrate the structure and logic of writing `pytest` tests for functions and classes.
+The example tests demonStarte the structure and logic of writing `pytest` tests for functions and classes.